The approach to Death Valley from the south was a motoring challenge in itself

 In the neighbouring Searles Valley my attention was grabbed by some painted rocks

-Just another piece of Nevada desert graffiti to entertain the travellers
+Just another piece of Cali desert graffiti to entertain the travellers

 Or so some might have thought.